 Yes… if a driver or passenger is wearing one – they have a 45% better chance of surviving a car accident – and also reduce the risk of serious injury by 50%.

 Since regulators know these facts – why haven’t seat belts been installed in school buses – vehicles that carry scores of children to and from school daily?

-Well – that much debated idea may finally move forward.
+Well – that much-debated idea may finally move forward.
 The National Highway Traffic Safety Administration (NHTSA) has just announced it is endorsing three-point seat belts on school buses for the first time.

 Does this news mean safety belts will be on Connecticut school buses soon?

 Probably not.
-The NHTSA expects push back on the proposal and at least one special interest group representing manufacturers of school buses is already voicing opposition to a federal mandate.
+The NHTSA expects to push back on the proposal and at least one special interest group representing manufacturers of school buses is already voicing opposition to a federal mandate.
 That group, the National Association for Pupil Transportation, is urging that decisions on school bus safety be left to cities and states, not federal regulators.